Projects per year

 Research Interests

-Dr Mitchell's research interests straddle critical approaches to human rights law, women’s rights, reproductive rights, feminist legal theory, women and conflict, and law and literature.
-Her research explores how narratives of women are constructed in law and explores the 'dark side' of human rights.
+Dr Mitchell's research interests straddle critical approaches to human rights law, women’s rights, reproductive rights, and feminist legal theory.
+Her research explores how narratives of women are constructed in law.
+Her current focus is on the narratives around abortion law in Scotland.

-She is involved in individual and collaborative projects that will contribute to feminist understandings of women's rights in international law/international human rights law and how the language of human rights has been utilised by those who violate rights.
+She is involved in individual and collaborative projects that contribute to feminist understandings of women's rights in both domestic and international law.
+She is currently working on a number of projects that explore how reproductive rights are understood within human rights law.

-She is the PI on a funded project 'Mainstreaming Women's Rights' that is exploring how human rights law is taught in law schools and looks specifically at whether content on reproductive rights is included.
-She is also researching the narrative construction of the Syrian conflict in UK Parliamentary debates.
-She is interested in the construction of conflict and rescue in public consciousness and explores how this can impact on our understanding and application of international human rights law.
+She was the PI on a funded project 'Mainstreaming Women's Rights' that explored how human rights law is taught in law schools and looks specifically at whether content on reproductive rights is included.
+She was also awarded a SULI fellowship (2023-2024) for her research project 'Scotland's Abortion Law: Past Present and Future'.

 Expertise & Capabilities